GregOk22/CoreyCOVIDBuddy/README.md

 <img src="CoreyCOVIDBuddy/Images/CoreyArchitecture.jpg" alt="Corey's Architecture"/>

+1. The user opens the app and creates an account and/or logs in.
+2. Google Firebase Authentication authenticates the user and allows or denies access to Corey.
+3. Custom IBM Watson Assistant AI communicates with the user.
+The app then retrieves, analyzes, and formats conversation data.
+4. Google Firebase Realtime Database stores formatted symptom severity data and user information.
+5. Symptom Severity Reports are generated and emailed to the user upon request through Google Firebase Cloud Messaging.
+6. The user can voice or video chat with local medical providers (coming soon).
+Data scientists and health organizations analyze conversation data to find correlations between symptom severity progression/regression and COVID-19.
+They use these findings to aid in the development of treatments and vaccines.

 ## Demo Video

 <a href="https://drive.google.com/file/d/1ucBqYdOMGNbS-yfYtu7mbUKnyPslxjQ_/view?usp=sharing" title="Corey: COVID Buddy Demo Video"><img src="CoreyCOVIDBuddy/Images/CoreyCurrentUserFeatures.png" alt="Corey: COVID Buddy Demo Video" /></a>